-Roger D. Weikle, Dean Steven Frankforter, Associate Dean for Administration Cara Peters, Associate Dean for Professional Development
+Roger D. Weikle, Dean Steven Frankforter, Associate Dean for Administration

 Undergraduate Degree Programs and Requirements

 Four undergraduate programs are offered by the College of Business Administration: the Bachelor of Science in Business Administration, the Bachelor of Science in Computer Science, the Bachelor of Arts in Economics, and the Bachelor of Science in Information Design.
 The baccalaureate degree program in Business Administration is accredited by AA-CSB International--The Association to Advance Collegiate Schools of Business and the baccalaureate degree in Computer Science is accredited by ABET (111 Market Place, Suite 1050, Baltimore, MD 21202-4012; telephone: 410-347-7700).